10 Tips for Keeping Your Dog Away From Your Christmas Tree

 Why is it important to keep my dog away from the Christmas tree?

-Dogs may be tempted to chew on or knock down the tree, which can lead to safety hazards and damage.
+Dogs may be tempted to chew on or knock down the tree, leading to safety hazards and damage.

 How can I physically prevent my dog from reaching the tree?